mmore500/waves/blog/_posts/2020-06-03-Victoria-Cao.md

 But why manually copy identical, or near identical, offspring when it's much faster to point to the areas that are the same and create local mutations when needed?

 The downsides to creating a new genome for every organism is apparent; if the entropy between genomes within the population is low, then condensing non-unique data will lower memory consumption and optimize shifts on large scale genomes.
-Though random access will be conserved in this naive genome architecture, the cost of the excess memory and speed of insertion and deletion outweighs that benefit.

-## Proposed Method ##
+## The Proposed Method ##
 To alleviate excess copying, my proposed method uses a linked list of segment nodes and an indexing table.

 ### SegmentNode ###